bio-ontology-research-group/DeepMOCCA/README.md

 The model will output:
 - A tab separated file has the same name as input file with **_results** extension which contains:
     * Sample_ID
-    * Time to live for a sample being testes for the selected cancer type and anatomical part
+    * Predicted survival time for a sample, for the selected cancer type and anatomical part
-    * A vector representation for each the sample retrieved through the model learning process
+    * A vector representation for the sample based on the internal representation of the model

 ## Scripts

-* `preprocess_gene_expression.py` - This script is used to preprocess and normlize gene expression data.
+* `preprocess_gene_expression.py` - This script is used to preprocess and normalize gene expression data.
 * `preprocess_methylation.py` - This script is used to preprocess the DNA methylation data.
 * `preprocess_CNV.py` - This script is used to preprocess the copy number variation (CNV) data.
 * `process_vcf.sh` and `process_vcf.py` - These scripts are used to preprocess the single-nucleotide variation (SNV) data.